-The Dr. John and Olive Pyper Scholarship is available to a student who is blind or partially sighted, living in any one of the counties of Southwestern Ontario; namely Perth, Wellington, Waterloo, Oxford, Middlesex and Huron.
+The Dr. John and Olive Pyper Scholarship is available to a blind or partially sighted student living in Southwestern Ontario.

 Number Available: 1